 The top line specifies the default values that are used if you create a dbspace with a page size that does not have a corresponding buffer pool that was created when the database server started.
-The line below the default line specifies the database server default values for the buffer pool.
+The following line after the default line specifies the database server default values for the buffer pool.
 These values are based on the default page size of the database server.

-When you add a dbspace with a different page size with the onspaces utility or when you add a new buffer pool with the onparams utility, a new line is added to the BUFFERPOOL configuration parameter in the ONCONFIG file.
+When you add a dbspace with a different page size with the onspaces utility or when you add a new buffer pool with the onparams utility, a new line is added to the BUFFERPOOL configuration parameter in the onconfig file.
 The page size for each buffer pool must be a multiple of the default page size for your operating system.
-The following example shows a third BUFFERPOOL line that was added to the ONCONFIG file:
+The following example shows a third BUFFERPOOL line that was added to the onconfig file:

-BUFFERPOOL default,buffers=10000,lrus=8,lru\min\dirty=50.00,lru\max\dirty=60.50 BUFFERPOOL size=2K,buffers=50000,lrus=8,lru\min\dirty=50,lru\max\dirty=60 BUFFERPOOL size=6K,buffers=3000,lrus=8,lru\min\dirty=50,lru\max\dirty=60
+''' BUFFERPOOL default,buffers=10000,lrus=8,lru_min_dirty=50.00,lru_max_dirty=60.50 BUFFERPOOL size=2K,buffers=50000,lrus=8,lru min dirty=50,lru max dirty=60 BUFFERPOOL size=6K,buffers=3000,lrus=8,lru min dirty=50,lru max dirty=60 '''

 The fields in the BUFFERPOOL lines are not case sensitive, so you can specify lrus or Lrus or LRUS).
-These fields can appear in any order.
+These fields can be displayed in any order.

-If you do not specify a page size for a new buffer pool, Dynamic Server uses the operating system default page size (4 kilobytes on Windows and 2 kilobytes on most UNIX platforms) as the default page size for the buffer pool.
+If you do not specify a page size for a new buffer pool, IBM Informix uses the operating system default page size (4 KB on Windows and 2 KB on most UNIX platforms) as the default page size for the buffer pool.

-If the value of buffers is zero (0) or if the value of buffers is missing in the BUFFERPOOL configuration parameter, Dynamic Server will not create the buffer pool of the specified page size.
+If the value of buffers is zero (0) or if the value of buffers is missing in the BUFFERPOOL configuration parameter, Informix does not create the buffer pool of the specified page size.

-Note: Information that was specified with the BUFFERS, LRUS, LRU\MAX\DIRTY, and LRU\MIN\DIRTY configuration parameters prior to Version 10.0 is now specified using the BUFFERPOOL configuration parameter.
+Important: Information that was specified with the BUFFERS, LRUS, LRU_MAX_DIRTY, and LRU_MIN_DIRTY configuration parameters before Version 10.0 is now specified using the BUFFERPOOL configuration parameter.
 Information you enter using the BUFFERPOOL configuration parameter supersedes any information previously specified with the deprecated parameters.
-For more information on the deprecated parameters, see the appendix that contains information on discontinued configuration parameters that is in IBM Informix Dynamic Server Administrator's Reference.
+For more information about the deprecated parameters, see the appendix that contains information about discontinued configuration parameters that is in IBM Informix Administrator's Reference.

-The table below provides an explanation of the values that you specify using the BUFFERPOOL configuration parameter or the onparams utility.
+The following table provides an explanation of the values that you specify using the BUFFERPOOL configuration parameter or the onparams utility.